-January 2018 - Construction continues this winter on U.S. 322 (Conchester Highway) from U.S. 1 (Baltimore Pike) to Clayton Park Drive in Concord Township, Delaware County, so crews can excavate and establish embankments to prepare the eastbound side of the highway for roadway construction later in 2018.
+March 2018 - Construction continues this winter on U.S. 322 (Conchester Highway) from U.S. 1 (Baltimore Pike) to Clayton Park Drive in Concord Township, Delaware County, to excavate and establish embankments preparing the eastbound side of the highway for roadway construction later in 2018.

 The excavated slopes are graded and stabilized using vegetation and biodegradable mats or netting (left).
 Five retaining walls also are being constructed to stabilize slopes that are too steep for vegetation to be effective.
 Three retaining walls are already in place along the eastbound side between Spring Valley Road and Fellowship Drive (bottom right) and two at Clayton Park Golf Course.